DSW

 Course Modules

-There are thirteen (13) modules and 4 (four) proseminars that cover topics related to the practice and teaching of clinical social work.
+There are ten full-semester courses and six proseminars that cover topics related to the practice and teaching of clinical social work.

 Dissertation

-In collaboration with their Dissertation Mentor, students begin developing a dissertation topic in the first semester of the DSW program.
 The dissertation is an original work of scholarship that makes a contribution to the clinical social work literature and knowledge base.
+The Dissertation Mentor is assigned at the end of the first year.

 Academic Standing